QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits

-This construction enforces $\alpha^2 + \beta^2 \approx 1$, yielding a norm-preserving mixture at the amplitude level.
-The resulting cosine--sine parameterization mirrors the normalization structure of quantum state amplitudes, where superpositions satisfy $|\alpha|^2 + |\beta|^2 = 1$.
-Although the classical and quantum components are not themselves quantum states, this geometric consistency ensures that their combined amplitudes remain balanced and well-conditioned.
+This construction strictly enforces $\alpha^2 + \beta^2 \approx 1$, yielding a norm-preserving mixture at the amplitude level.
+The resulting cosine--sine parameterization mirrors the normalization structure inherent to quantum state amplitudes, where superpositions satisfy the condition $|\alpha|^2 + |\beta|^2 = 1$.
+Although the classical and quantum components are not quantum states themselves, this geometric consistency ensures that their combined amplitudes remain balanced and well-conditioned.

 The orthogonal fusion scheme offers several practical advantages.
-It provides a smooth and symmetric transition between classical and quantum regimes, prevents premature collapse to a single information source, and guarantees that neither component vanishes abruptly.
-For small $\alpha$, the quantum contribution dominates while the classical signal remains present; conversely, for large $\alpha$, the fusion is driven primarily by the classical backbone with the quantum contribution gradually diminishing.
+It enables a smooth and symmetric transition between classical and quantum regimes, prevents premature collapse to a single information source, and guarantees that neither component vanishes abruptly.
+For small values of $\alpha$, the quantum contribution dominates while the classical signal remains active; conversely, for large values of $\alpha$, the fusion is driven primarily by the classical backbone, with the quantum contribution gradually diminishing.

-Finally, the fused amplitudes are squared to reconstruct a valid hybrid probability distribution and renormalized.
-The hybrid logits are then obtained by applying a logarithm to the reconstructed distribution, yielding a representation compatible with the negative log-likelihood loss used during training.
-Crucially, maintaining orthogonality prior to squaring is essential for preventing distortion in the final probabilities and for ensuring stable, well-behaved hybrid fusion.
+Finally, the fused amplitudes are squared to reconstruct a valid hybrid probability distribution, which is then renormalized.
+The hybrid logits are subsequently obtained by applying a logarithm to the reconstructed distribution, yielding a representation fully compatible with the negative log-likelihood loss utilized during training.
+Crucially, maintaining orthogonality prior to squaring is essential to prevent distortion in the final probabilities and to ensure stable, well-behaved hybrid fusion.